Dear Ask Ayurveda,

 Another powerful cooling remedy that is also great for increasing the digestion is aloe vera juice.
 Try taking 2 tablespoons of organic aloe in 1/4 cup of pomegranate juice.
 Drink this 2-3 times daily during the summer.
 You should notice a difference pretty quickly!

 In addition to these herbal remedies, I would definitely practice a Pitta-reducing diet and lifestyle as well.
-Here are some tips on “How to Balance Pitta” from a previous article: http://svasthaayurveda.com/how-to-balance-pitta-dosha/
+You can find some tips on “How to Balance Pitta” here.
+Remember that without making the proper diet and lifestyle changes, any herbal remedies will simply be a bandaid with short-term benefits!

 Well Hot and Irritated, I hope these recommendations will help to boost your digestive fire, while keeping your body and mind cool for the summer.
 I would try to implement these remedies as soon as possible, instead of waiting for the irritation and heat to manifest (if it hasn’t already).
 If left untreated, the increased heat (aka Pitta) will continue to accumulate throughout the summer and can begin to cause other heat-induced imbalances as well, such as the Pitta disorders listed in the first paragraph above.